“The Great Resignation” is Clickbait

 Future Shocked

 It has been 50 years this month since Alvin and Heidi Toffler published their book, Future Shock.
 The Tofflers have since passed on to the next plane.
 However, they have left behind a work, that is amazingly prescient, especially when seen in the context of the current pandemic and its impact on society.
-“The future … Continue reading Future Shocked
+“The future always comes too fast and in the wrong order,” he wrote in the book.
+I wonder what he would have thought about the present—the rapidity with which we have been thrust into the future is quite surprising and unsettling.

 What Work

 Uber and Lyft, in response to a California court ruling that all drivers must be reclassified as employees with benefits, are threatening to quit doing business in the state.
-Putting the news, and the legal posturing of Uber and Lyft aside, the judgment and its possible impact on other gig-economy companies that rely on independent contractors will … Continue reading What Work
+Putting the news, and the legal posturing of Uber and Lyft aside, the judgment and its possible impact on other gig-economy companies that rely on independent contractors will be a quagmire.
+But it raises more profound questions that go far beyond these startups, and our society.

 The Power of Distributed